The Tic Code: Awards and reception

 The Tic Code received generally favorable reviews from film critics.
 Rotten Tomatoes reported that 77% of critics gave the film a positive write-up, based upon a sample of 26, with an average score of 6.6/10.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the film received an average score of 64, based on 17 reviews.

 In 1998, the film won the Audience Award for Most Popular Feature at the Hamptons International Film Festival.
 It also received a "special recognition" award from the festival jury.
-Polly Draper won the Bronze Gryphon award for Best Actress at the Giffoni Film Festival, and Christopher George Marquette obtained the Bronze Gryphon award for Best Actor.
-In 1999, the film earned the Crystal Bear award at the Berlin International Film Festival.
-The film also took the Best Overall Film award at the first Vancouver Reel to Reel Festival.
+Polly Draper and Christopher George Marquette earned Bronze Gryphon Awards for Best Actress and Best Actor, respectively, at the Giffoni Film Festival in 1999.
+That same year, the film obtained the Crystal Bear Award at the Berlin International Film Festival, as well as the Best Overall Film Award at the first Vancouver Reel to Reel Festival.